fedepujol/nvim/README.md

 > If you're using this configuration with Neovim 0.6/0.6.1, you'll have to deal with the formatters outputing wrong `eol` on `Windows` files (`fileformat=dos`).
-There's was an issue, which is already merge.
+There was an issue, which is already merge.

 ## Installation